 Not all car insurance companies are the same.
 You need to talk to a few of them before you make a decision so you know you’re getting the best rate possible.
 Also, experiment with different scenarios when you request quotes.
 Change details such as the car your teen will drive and the deductible amount to see how much the monthly premiums are affected.

 An experienced insurance agent can provide you with all the information you need about getting the right auto coverage for your teenager.
-If you’re looking for reliable car insurance and high-quality service, call on the trustworthy agents from Altra Insurance Services.
+If you’re looking for affordable auto insurance and high-quality service, call on the trustworthy agents from Altra Insurance Services.
 We can also provide you with motorcycle, renters, and home insurance.
-San Diego residents should give us a call today at 619-474-6666.
+Local residents should give us a call today at 619-474-6666.